Carreau/ipython-wiki/Dev:-Releasing-IPython.md

 # 3. Create and push the new tag

-Edit `IPython/core/release.py` to have the current version, and then run `jsversion` to update the value in Javascript:
+Edit `IPython/core/release.py` to have the current version.

-    python setup.py jsversion

 Commit the changes to release.py and jsversion: